 Chives die back in late autumn.
 Keep plants looking tidy by clearing away debris.

-To keep plants productive, remove flowers as they start to fade or use the young blooms to brighten up salads.
-Cut leaves as required with scissors, snipping close to the base of plants – the more often they’re cut, the more new leaves will be produced.
+Cut the leaves as required with scissors, snipping close to the base – the more often they’re harvested, the more new leaves will be produced.

-Chives are best used fresh, although they can be cut up finely, packed into an ice-cube tray half-filled with water and popped into the freezer.
+Chives are best used fresh.
+The leaves can also be frozen – chop them finely, pack into an ice-cube tray and top up with water, then freeze.
 Pop out cubes whenever you need them.